sunmait/js-guidelines/API.md

 `Why`: supporting multiple filter for the same field adds lot of complexity to the code.
 It's just hard to support and it's a very rare case to add this complexity everywhere.
 If we will need to support it we'll find some workaround.

+2. Every List/Search endpoint should support filter by entity id.

 ## Search

 -   Format: